 Our country, our world, is experiencing a collective state of grief.
 That’s heavy.
 And, unfortunately, grief cannot be turned off with a smile.

 The Moments of Greatest Learning Came from Those Moments I Did Not Run from My Feelings

-Shortly after my first husband was killed in a car accident, I remember saying (over and over) to myself that I would grow from this—that I had absolutely had to—or what I was going through would amount to wasted pain.
+Whenever I encounter an extremely difficult situation, I try to remind myself to grow from the experience, to not let what I am going through become wasted pain.
 While I made many mistakes in those first months after his death, I began to realize that the moments of greatest learning came from those moments I did not run from my feelings.
 It was only then that I was able to face my fears—which were great and many—and take baby steps forward.
 It was only then that I was able to rebuild and find increasing joy and love in my life.